stelzinga/MF/MGT_80.Tools.md

 - Chat
 - Phone incl Video
 - Browser

-Depending on the apps used, and whether a Venture requires specific apps to be used, different implementations are possible.
+Depending on the apps used, and whether a Venture requires the use of specific apps, different implementations are possible.

 - Mail  (Outlook, Gmail, Yahoo!
 Mail, Thunderbird Mail...)
 - Calendar  (MS Calendar, Google Calendar, Yahoo Calendar, ...)
 - Tasks (MS Tasks, Google Tasks, ...)
 - Notes (MS OneNote, Google Notes, Standard Notes, Evernote, ...)
 - Contacts (MS Contacts, Google Contacts, ...)
 - Chat (MS Teams Chat, Whatsapp, Signal, WeChat, ...)
 - Phone incl Video (MS Teams Phone, ...)
-- Browser (MS Edge, Google Chrome, Firefox,
+- Browser (MS Edge, Google Chrome, Firefox, ...)

-Because they can be used in different manners by different people, this note will not presecribe particular uses.
-The exception made is for Notes, because they are a fundamental part of the Management Framework.
+Because they can be used in different manners by different people, this note will not prescribe particular uses.
+The exception made is for Notes, because they are a fundamental to the implementation of the Management Framework.
 ________________________________________
 ## Eisenhower Matrix (Framework)
-The Eisenhower Matrix or Eisenhower Decision Tree or Eisenhower Box is a decision tool to plan work on short term.
-The decision tree is based on two dimensions of Tasks: *urgency* and *importance*.
-Important/Unimportant is defined as: impact on the Venture is high/low.
-Urgent/non-urgent is defined as: time to market is low/high
+The *Eisenhower Matrix* or *Eisenhower Decision* Tree or *Eisenhower Box* is a decision tool to plan work, named after Dwight D. Eisenhower, general during WWI and 34th President of the USA who used it to manage his time.
+The decision tree is based on *two dimensions* of Tasks.
+These dimensions are *urgency* and *importance* and are used by a Manager to decide what to do with each Tasks coming his way.

-These two dimensions yield four combinations a.k.a. quadrants, as follows:
-1. Urgent, important: Do Task Now.
-2. Important, not urgent: Do Task Later.
-3. Urgent, not important: Delegate Task to someone
-4. Neither urgent, nor important: Delete Task altogether.

-The dimensions are applicable to the person needing to make the decision between 1,2,3 and 4 and can thus apply to Managers as well as Staff, provided the Staff has been given the right to delegate to someone, see [## Delegating Definition].

-The above decision tree refers to two concepts that are open to interpretation: important and urgent.

-Important
+### Important
-Something is important for different reasons, but here the following criteria are deemed relevant -there is sometimes a link with *urgent*-:
+Something is important for different reasons, but the following criteria are deemed relevant:
-- Cannot be delegated (simply because the right skills are not there right now, the training would take too much time given the urgency) and/or
+- Cannot be delegated (simply because the right skills are not there right now, the training would take too much time given the urgency, etc.) and/or
 - Has a lot of attention from senior or critical stakeholders (internal or external)
 - The completion of the task has a direct impact on Revenues, Cost or Risk

+### Not Important
+This includes all tasks that are potentially important in the long run, but not important enough for the Manager to do himself regardless.
+The following criteria are relevant:
+- Tasks requires a Skill set that the Manager does not have (and would thus require delegation anyway)
+- Tasks requires the application of Skills the Manager has, but which are at a level the Manager does not Operate at.
+This typically involves Tasks related to the Goal = prd i.e., all the types of Maintenance, Enabling and Support.

-Urgent
+### Urgent
 Something is urgent for different reasons, but here the following criteria are deemed relevant -there is sometimes a link with *Important*-:
 - Not performing the task soon has a knock on effect on several other tasks
 - There is a deadline imposed by a senior or critical stakeholder (internal or external)
-- The completion of the task has a direct impact on REvenue, Cost or Risk
+- The completion of the task has a direct impact on Revenue, Cost or Risk

-In a Managerial context, the Eisenhower Matrix can also be read as:
+### Not Urgent
+Something is not Urgent if the non-performance of the Task any time soon is not going to make a huge difference.

+### Decision Quadrants
+The above two dimensions yield four combinations a.k.a. *Decision Quadrants*, which drive what to do with the Task:
-1. Do task asap
+1. Urgent + important -> Do Task Now
-2. Do task later
+2. Important + not urgent -> Do Task Later
-3. Delegate task OR follow topic without action
+3. Urgent + not important -> Delegate Task to someone
-4. Delete task
+4. Neither urgent + not important -> Delete Task altogether

+The dimensions are applicable to the person needing to make the decision between 1,2,3 and 4 and can thus apply to Managers as well as Staff, provided the Staff has been given the right to delegate to someone, see [## Delegating Definition].

+### Decision Outcomes
+The use of the Eisenhower Matrix helps scale works.
+It is important to note here that the decision of what constitutes Important and Urgent, requires rather black and white reasoning.
+If one is not strict enough, one ends up with many tasks under 1 and 2 and almost none under 3 and 4.
+If the decision was made correctly, and there are still many tasks under 1 and 2, then one should reflect upon the sheer amount of work and look more holistically into the origin of so many tasks.

+### Eisenhower Decisions
+ Important and Urgent are criteria to make a decision.
+It assumes though, that the Tasks coming the way of the Manager *should be done at the level of* the Manager.
+By design of the Organisation within a Venture, certain Tasks are done by specific Groups responsible for specific Processes in Activities they are responsible for.
+In those cases the use of Eisenhower Decisions does not really apply: the tasks should have gone to the relevant Staff directly, and if somehow they did not, the decision is to simply delegate by default to the dedicated Group of Staff.
 ________________________________________
 ## MSS (Software)
 The Management Spreadsheet (MSS) is a GNU license file built in Calc, LibreOffice and saved as Excel file.